GoekeLab/bambu/README.md

 annotations.filtered <- newAnnotations[(!is.na(mcols(newAnnotations)$txNDR) & mcols(newAnnotations)$txNDR<0.1) | is.na(mcols(newAnnotations)$txNDR)]
 se.NDR_1 <- bambu(reads = test.bam, annotations = annotations.filtered, genome = fa.file, NDR = 1, discovery = FALSE)

-Additionally there are other thresholds that advanced users can access through opt.discovery when running Bambu (see arguments).
+Additionally there are other thresholds that advanced users can access through opt.discovery when running *bambu* (see arguments).
 ```
 ### Output
 bambu returns a SummarizedExperiment object which can be accessed as follows:

 assays(se) returns a list of transcript abundance estimates as counts or CPM

 rowRanges(se) returns a GRangesList with all annotated and newly discovered transcripts

 rowData(se) returns additional information about each transcript

 Access transcript expression estimates by extracting a variable (such as counts or CPM) using assays()
 assays(se)$counts - expression estimates

 assays(se)$CPM -sequencing depth normalized estimates

 assays(se)$fullLengthCounts - estimates of read counts mapped as full length reads for each transcript

 assays(se)$uniqueCounts - counts of reads that are uniquely mapped to each transcript

 For a full description of the other outputs see [Output Description](#Output-Description)